aiblaze/linux.init/README.md

 This toolset automates the installation and configuration of:

-- Node.js, npm, PNPM, and NVM
+- Bun, Node.js, npm, PNPM, and NVM
 - PM2 process manager
 - Nginx web server with optimized configuration (based on H5BP)
 - Docker and Docker Compose